awsdocs/amazon-connect-admin-guide/doc_source/contact-lens-rules-create-task.md

 The dynamic values in brackets \[ \] are called [contact attributes](what-is-a-contact-attribute.md)\.
 Contact attributes enable you to store temporary information about the contact so you can use it in a contact flow\.

-When you add contact attributes in brackets \[ \] — such as ContactId, AgentId, QueueId, or RuleName — the value is passed from one CTR to another\.
+When you add contact attributes in brackets \[ \] — such as ContactId, AgentId, QueueId, or RuleName — the value is passed from one contact record to another\.
 You can use contact attributes in your contact flow to branch and route the contact accordingly\.

 For more information, see [Use Amazon Connect contact attributes](connect-contact-attributes.md)\.